Strategy Synthesis for Zero-Sum Neuro-Symbolic Concurrent Stochastic Games: Introduction

 Even with the above advances, there remains a lack of modelling and verification frameworks which can reason formally about the correctness of neuro-symbolic systems.
 Progress has been made on techniques for both multi-agent verification~\cite{MEA-EB-PK-AL:20,LDR-SD-RM-GM:20} and safe reinforcement learning~\cite{AVDC20} in this context, but without the ability to reason formally about stochasticity, which is crucial for modelling uncertainty.
 Elsewhere, concurrent stochastic games (CSGs) have been widely studied~\cite{JVDW:78,BT:89,JF-KV:97,JP-BS-BP-OP:15,DB:18}, and also integrated into formal modelling and verification frameworks~\cite{MK-GN-DP-GS:21}, but primarily in the context of \emph{finite} state spaces, which are insufficient for many real-life systems.

+We propose a new modelling formalism called \emph{neuro-symbolic concurrent stochastic games (NS-CSGs)}, overviewed in the conference paper~\cite{mfcs22}, which comprise two finite-state probabilistic agents interacting in a shared continuous-state environment. {\revise Each agent observes the environment using a neural perception mechanism, which classifies inputs such as images and sensor values into symbolic \emph{percepts} from a finite set and makes decisions using a conventional, symbolic mechanism.
+During execution, the agents alternate between invoking perception and symbolic decisions, and transition between states according to joint transition probabilities.
+The agent’s transition to its next local state is based on the current local states of the agents and the agent's current percept, rather than directly accessing the continuous environment, and can thus model knowledge acquisition from the neural perception mechanism. }

-We propose a new modelling formalism called \emph{neuro-symbolic concurrent stochastic games (NS-CSGs)}, which comprise two finite-state agents endowed with perception mechanisms implemented via NN classifiers and conventional, symbolic decision-making mechanisms.
-NN perception mechanisms assume real-valued inputs, which naturally result in continuous-state spaces that are partitioned according to the observations made by the NNs.
-Under the assumption that agents have full state observability and working with Borel state spaces, we establish restrictions on the modelling formalism which ensure that the NS-CSGs belong to a class of uncountable state-space CSGs~\cite{PRK-THS:81} that are \emph{determined} for zero-sum discounted cumulative objectives, and therefore prove the existence and measurablity of the value function for such objectives.
+Under the assumption that agents have full state observability and working with Borel state spaces, we establish restrictions on the modelling formalism which ensure that NS-CSGs belong to a {\revise new subclass} of uncountable state-space CSGs~\cite{PRK-THS:81} that are \emph{determined} for zero-sum discounted cumulative objectives, and therefore prove the existence and measurability of the value function for such objectives.

+{\revise Our assumptions on the NS-CSG model enable symbolic reasoning with (exactly) learnt percepts (e.g., transition functions that preserve the decomposition of continuous-state spaces into finitely many regions), and induce finite representations of value functions that incorporate symbolic combinations of percepts and knowledge acquired by the agents through symbolic reasoning.
+We also show that our formalism can capture neural perception mechanisms instantiated as ReLU NN classifiers, which yield piecewise constant perception functions and impose a finite decomposition of the continuous environment into polytopes via preimage computation.}

-Next, we propose a new Borel measurable piecewise-constant (B-PWC) representation for the value function and show its closure under the minimax operator.
-Using this (finite) representation, we develop an implementable B-PWC VI algorithm for NS-CSGs that \emph{approximates} the value of the game and prove the algorithm's convergence.
+{\revise Next, we develop computationally tractable algorithms for optimal strategy synthesis for NS-CSGs, which exploit the Borel and piecewise constant structure of the transition, perception and reward functions.} We propose a new representation for the value function and show its closure under a minimax operator {\revise defined for it}.
+Using this (finite) representation, {\revise we develop} a value iteration (VI) algorithm for NS-CSGs that \emph{approximates} the value of the game and prove the algorithm's convergence.